docsforadobe/premiere-plugin-guide/docs/video-filters/additional-details.rst

 Fields and Field Processing
 ================================================================================

 In an interlaced project, Premiere calls your video filter once per field.

-This allows video filters to have interlaced motion. (*theData)->total will be twice as large, each frame will be half- height, and rowbytes will double.
+This allows video filters to have interlaced motion. ``(*theData)->total`` will be twice as large, each frame will be half-height, and rowbytes will double.

 Respect the value of rowbytes when traversing data or the output will be incorrect.